doritoes/iploc8.com/README.md

 The goal is to leverage repositories with geo-location data together with published IP address ranges to provide some unique perspective.
 There are many other API services that do enriched geo-location for a fee.
 However, the goal is this project is to develop the concept of what is possible independent of these services.

 This demonstration site has the following features:
+* Serverless computing on Fargate
 * Small container based on Alpine Linux
 * Python Flask with MySQL back-end database
-* Serverless computing on Fargate
+* API design examples
+  * unrestricted
+  * JWT with API keys
+  * CloudFront WAP protections
 * Gradually release new experiences to the web application
 * Demonstrate global autoscaling container applications without breaking the bank (don't want to cost too much for this free site)